 - 1. Plug a USB-C Display AV Adapter or USB-C VGA Multi-port Adapter into the charging port on iPad. - 2.
 Connect an HDMI or VGA cable to the adapter. - 3.
-Connect the other end of the HDMI or VGA cable to the display, TV, or projector. - 4.
-If necessary, switch to the correct video source on the display, TV, or projector.
-If you need help, see the manual that came with your display.
+Connect the other end of the HDMI or VGA cable to the display, TV, or projector.

+4. If necessary, switch to the correct video source on the display, TV, or projector.
+If you need help, use the display's manual.